 Also Called: Phlebectomy

-On this page, you’ll learn about Ambulatory Phlebectomy symptoms, causes, diagnosis and treatment options.
-If you or someone you love is suffering from this condition, click here to schedule a complimentary consultation in St. George, Utah.
+On this page, you’ll learn about Ambulatory Phlebectomy.
+If you or someone you love is interested in this treatment option, click here to schedule a complimentary consultation in St. George, Utah.

 Ambulatory phlebectomy is a procedure used to treat varicose veins that cause bulging in the skin surface.
 This is an office based procedure that is performed with local anesthetic (numbing medicine).
 After the skin is numb, segments of varicose veins are removed through tiny incisions.
 After the veins are removed, small bandages are placed for the incisions.
 Stitches or sutures are not needed.